andrewsb8/quvax/README.md

 # QuVax
 ### mRNA design guided by folding potential

-For a given mRNA sequence, determining the minimum energy folded structure can be considered as a combinatorics problem where folding space is explored.
-While this is a difficult problem on its own, the appropriate mRNA sequence required to produce a desired protein in the body may be unknown.
-The mRNA sequence determines exactly which protein will be produced but a protein sequence can be produced by many mRNA sequences.
-Therefore, if only the protein sequence is known, an additional combinatorics problem of searching sequence space also needs to be solved.

-QuVax is a python command line application that treats this problem as a bilevel or nested optimization problem.
+QuVax is a python command line application designed to sample various mRNA sequences and predict their structures in a bilevel optimization formalism for use in hybrid classical and quantum computing workflows.
+The tool is inspired by the rise of mRNA vaccines and aspires to be a high-throughput tool to aid in their design.

+## How It Works

 A population of mRNA sequences are generated randomly from an input protein sequence in FASTA file format using the genetic code.
-In each iteration of the optimization process, changes are made to the members of the population and each iteration of changes is referred to as a generation.
-The folding energies and secondary structures, for the minimum energy structure, are then determined according to a Hamiltonian [1].
-Each "level" of the optimization is repeated for a user-defined number of iterations.
+In each iteration of the optimization process, changes are made to the sequences of the population and each iteration of changes is referred to as a generation.
+The folding energies and secondary structures are then determined according to a Hamiltonian [1] for each sequence in the population.
+This process is repeated for a user-defined number of iterations.
 Here is a basic example of the process in pseudocode:

 ```
 for codon in codon_iterations: